-Level I Up to four hours of school service, detention and/or parent conference.
+Level I conference.
 Level II Short term in-school or out-of-school suspension for up to ten (10) days.
 Level III Long-term suspension from 11 to 90 days.
-Level IV Expulsion in accordance with Washington State law.
+Level IV Emergency removal in accordance with Washington State law.

-For a number of minor policy infractions, the normal procedure for progressive discipline shall be Level I. Other forms of corrective action may be used before a student arrives at Level I. These infractions would include, but are not limited to:
+For a number of minor policy infractions, the normal procedure for progressive discipline shall be Level I, Other forms of corrective action may be used before a student arrives at Level I. These infractions would include, but are not limited to:

+1 .
+These influenons would mended, but are not influed to.
 Activity spectator problems Building & campus disturbances violations Inappropriate display of affection Minor parking/pedestrian/driving violations Use of profanity Forged notes Possession of inappropriate materials Violation of bus rules